-By continuously testing and redeveloping her product early on, Carrie Swift, founder of Love Public Speaking, was able to carve out a niche in the training and development industry – they now sell pitch training to agencies.
+By continuously testing and developing her product early on, Carrie Swift, founder of Love Public Speaking, was able to carve out a niche in the training and development industry - they now sell pitch training to agencies.

 "Like many entrepreneurs, I failed to follow rule number 1 of starting a business - keep it 'lean'.
 I invested too much time and effort in the first version of my product and website, and spent money marketing products before I had tested them properly, only to have to change them later after I learnt what the market wanted.

 My advice would be not to invest too much before taking your product to market.
-It's important to be agile; you have to be brave enough to put stuff out there, see if it works and, if it doesn't, change it or try something new.
+It's important to be agile; you have to be brave enough to put stuff out there, see if it works and if it doesn't, change it or try something new.

-If you've already invested in a venture and it doesn't work out, there may be a temptation to throw more money at it until it does.
+If you've invested in a venture and it doesn't work out, there may be a temptation to throw more money at it until it does.
 Know when to quit - if a certain idea isn't working, be prepared to let it go so you have the space to develop new ideas that do work."

 2. Learn from your mistakes

 Kim Spooner, co-founder of Henry Fix Painting & Decorating, had to make some big changes to keep her business going after the first year.
-However, learning from past mistakes and remaining resilient enabled her to bring her business back to its feet again.
+But learning from past mistakes and remaining resilient enabled her to bring her business back to its feet again.

 "When we started our business we very much went with the flow.
 Fuelled by adrenaline and excitement of the challenge, we rolled with the punches.
 That honeymoon lasted about a year.

 We recruited the wrong people and managed them badly.
 We were scared to make bold decisions and hoped things would get better.
 The result?
 Money poured out of the business while we paid people whose output was not positively impacting our profits.